 Even if it were working, the manner exposure information is presented in viewfinder isn’t of much help.
 Its 92% coverage viewfinder is clear, bright which helps in nailing focus.
 Use the FX-3’s dial, switch, knob, crank and lever with care as they don’t feel like hanging on forever.

 Although these have been around for decades, aperture operation is tactile while focus ring is nicely damped.
 More so on MC Zoom 35-70 mm f/3.5-4.5 whereby push and pull to zoom mechanism still is fluid.
 An older design and higher cosmetic wear on the DSB 50 mm f/1.9 could be a contributing factor to being less effortless.
-Rubber material on focusing ring doesn’t feel sticky along with an all metal construction does make a difference in keeping these things alive to this date.
+Rubber material on the focusing ring doesn’t feel sticky along with an all metal construction does make a difference in keeping these things alive to this date.

-The same cannot be said for non-native lenses even though they also are made of metal down to their mounts with that being said, the differences isn’t day and night.
+The same cannot be said for non-native lenses even though they also are made of metal down to their mounts with that being said, the difference isn’t day and night.
 Feedback from Kiron 28 mm f/2.8’s aperture click isn’t as satisfying while the focus ring on the Sigma Z 135 mm f/2.8 Pantel is loose and throw is long.
 At least it makes up with an intelligent built-in hood.
 Despite not costing much, these lenses deliver in the optical department with decent contrast and out of focus blur.

 Shooting film as always is a lot of fun although taking a light reading on the phone then selecting the shutter speed, the aperture, adjust for focus and finally clicking the shutter is a lot to do as I tend to miss out on changing the shutter.
 After a few misses, the fun started to set in.